brycewray/hugo-site/content/posts/2019/02/old-dog-old-trick.md

 subtitle: How’d I miss this way to fool IE?

-description: "A major ”Do’h” moment in the never-ending battle against Internet Explorer"
+description: A major ”Do’h” moment in the never-ending battle against Internet Explorer.

 author: Bryce Wray